German Empire: Bismarck era

 Bismarck's domestic policies played an important role in forging the authoritarian political culture of the Kaiserreich.
-Less preoccupied with continental power politics following unification in 1871, Germany's semi-parliamentary government carried out a relatively smooth economic and political revolution from above that pushed them along the way towards becoming the world's leading industrial power of the time.
+Less preoccupied with continental power politics following unification in 1871, Germany's semi-parliamentary government carried out a relatively smooth economic and political revolution from above that pushed it along the way towards becoming the world's leading industrial power of the time.

 Bismarck's "revolutionary conservatism" was a conservative state-building strategy designed to make ordinary Germans—not just the Junker elite—more loyal to the throne and empire.
 According to Kees van Kersbergen and Barbara Vis, his strategy was:

 granting social rights to enhance the integration of a hierarchical society, to forge a bond between workers and the state so as to strengthen the latter, to maintain traditional relations of authority between social and status groups, and to provide a countervailing power against the modernist forces of liberalism and socialism.

 Bismarck created the modern welfare state in Germany in the 1880s and enacted universal male suffrage in 1871.
 He became a great hero to German conservatives, who erected many monuments to his memory and tried to emulate his policies.